WeirdBeardIT/WeirdBeardIT.github.io/src/pages/terms.md

 These terms apply to all IT consulting services provided by Weird Beard IT.

+### Definitions and Scope

+In these Service Terms:

+- "Services" means the IT consulting, support, training, or related deliverables we provide as described in our written proposal or agreement with you.
+- "Deliverables" means any reports, documents, software configurations, or other outputs we create for you as part of the Services.
+- "Client", "you" or "your" means the person or organisation purchasing the Services.
+- "Weird Beard IT", "we", "our" or "us" means Weird Beard IT Limited.

+These terms apply to all Services we provide unless otherwise agreed in writing.

 ### Services

-We will provide the services described in our written proposal or agreement.
+We will provide the Services described in our written proposal or agreement.
 Any changes must be agreed in writing.

 ### Fees & payment